HassanEm/pulp_flash/README.md

 ## Usage

-You just need to set up a `ChangeNotifierProvider<PulpFlash>` (I recommend placing it above the `MaterialApp` widget so that you don't have to worry about contexts and can easily use it wherever you need) and call it like this:
+You just need to set up a `PulpFlashProvider` (I recommend placing it above the `MaterialApp` widget so that you don't have to worry about contexts and can easily use it wherever you need) and call it like this:
 ```dart
 PulpFlash.of(context)
                 .showMessage(context,messageThatYouWantToShow);